-However, for admission to Class A medical schools an average grade equivalent to three honor points per semester hour of credit is required.
+However, for admission to Class A medical schools an average grade of B is required.

 - 3. Prescribed Work. - a.
 The student must meet the prescribed course requirement as well as the major and minor group requirements for the General College A. B. course.
 If he has completed 60 or more hours in Group II he may elect to receive the degree of Bachelor of Science, General College Course, instead of the Bachelor of Arts. - b.
 The student must meet the prescribed course requirements of the Three-Year Pre-Medical Course, and, if possible, in the order given. - 4.
 DISTRIBUTION OF ELECTIVES.
 Not less than 12 hours of his elected courses over and above the courses prescribed under 3 (above), but including philosophy, must be in Groups I and III.
 The student is urged to elect Biology 307 and Chemistry 204.